-Home-School Liaison Officer: Lynn Mould
+Home-School Liaison Officer: Sarah Ellis

 The SENCO is responsible for the oversight and leadership of SEN throughout the school.
 The class teacher is responsible for ensuring class support and interventions are in place for children and ensuring that support staff are fully aware of additional needs and support in place for children with SEN.